Port Adelaide Football Club: Two World Wars and the Great Depression (1916–1949)

 By the mid-1930s, Port Adelaide's form began to recover.
-It suffered two narrow grand final losses in 1934 and 1935, before winning consecutive premierships the following two years.
-During 1939, Bob Quinn, in his third year as a player for the club, coached the team to a Grand Final win over West Torrens.
-Many Port Adelaide players also enlisted for military service during this time.
-The club suffered six player casualties during the war.
+It suffered two grand final losses in 1934 and 1935, before winning consecutive premierships the following two years.
+During 1939, Bob Quinn was appointed captain-coach and coached the team to a Grand Final win over West Torrens.
+Quinn resigned as captain-coach partway through the following season to enlist for military service, as would many Port Adelaide players during this time.